Kevinliaoo/Twittor/README.md

 # Twittor
-Twittor is a simple social media clon of Twitter.
+Twittor is a simple social media clon of Twitter. \
+\
+<a href="https://twittor-frontend.herokuapp.com/login">Click here to go to Twittor</a>

 ## Technologies used